The story of our cashmere

-The yarn is knitted into garment panels, which are then linked, or the whole garment is knitted in one go.
-Every tiny detail is considered, from the fashionings around the armhole, to which of our four weights or gauges is used to achieve the best, most luxurious feel.
+Usually the yarn is knitted into garment panels, which are then linked.
+Sometimes the whole garment is knitted in one go.
+Every tiny detail is considered from the fashionings around the armhole to which of our four weights or gauges is used to achieve the best, most luxurious feel.
 Throughout the process, regular tests are carried out, from checking the fibre diameter to the consistency of the yarn, through to final quality checks on the finished product.

 A cashmere piece should be something you treasure.
 Created using only the best-quality fibre from carefully raised herds, we hope you love your cashmere as much as we do.

 We believe that quality and value are about more than durability and price.
 Our teams take the time to craft our products and every detail is carefully considered.
 So you can rest easy in the knowledge you’re buying an investment piece that you’ll wear for years to come.